manuelvanrijn/manuelvanrijn.github.com/source/_posts/2012-06-20-taking-memsql-for-a-spin.markdown

 ... etc ...
 ```

-As you can see, generating the compiled version for every query toke about 7 seconds.
+As you can see, generating the compiled version for every query took about 7 seconds.

 ## Performance MemSQL

-So bellow again the same table with results.
+So below again the same table with results.
 The first line is the time with generating all the compiled queries:

 ```
 run       user     system      total        real